 Preparing for your appointment

 No special preparations are necessary to have your blood pressure checked.
 You might want to wear a short-sleeved shirt to your appointment so that the blood pressure cuff can fit around your arm properly.
-You might want to avoid caffeinated food and drinks right before your test.
-You may want to use the toilet before having your blood pressure measured.
+Avoid eating, drinking caffeinated beverages and smoking right before your test.
+Plan to use the toilet before having your blood pressure measured.

 Because some medications, such as over-the-counter cold medicines, pain medications, antidepressants, birth control pills and others, can raise your blood pressure, it might be a good idea to bring a list of medications and supplements you take to your doctor's appointment.
 Don't stop taking any prescription medications that you think may affect your blood pressure without your doctor's advice.

 Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 - Write down any symptoms you're experiencing.
 High blood pressure seldom has symptoms, but it's a risk factor for heart disease.
 Letting your doctor know if you have symptoms like chest pains or shortness of breath can help your doctor decide how aggressively your high blood pressure needs to be treated.

 - Write down key personal information, including a family history of high blood pressure, high cholesterol, heart disease, stroke, kidney disease or diabetes, and any major stresses or recent life changes.

 - Make a list of all medications, vitamins or supplements that you're taking.